 7. Let the Light In

 Light doesn’t only (literally) brighten up your space.
 It also makes rooms look and feel larger.
-On open house day, open all curtains and blinds to let natural light in.
-(And in the week before the open house, make sure curtains and blinds are squeaky clean.)
+On showing or open house day, open all curtains and blinds to let natural light in.
+(And in the week before the event, make sure curtains and blinds are squeaky clean.)

 Replace every single burnt-out light bulb in and outside the home — buyers should see a working light every time they flip a switch.